Walk for Water

 Walk for children like Tiyamike, 14 years old.
 She lives in a remote village in Malawi.
 She has to walk to collect water every morning, which means she is often late for school.
 Tiyamike walks around 4km a day for water.

-Walk every day for mothers like Majory
+Walk for mothers like Majory

 "I descend the hill and walk to the water source.
 It takes me 40 minutes to draw water.
 The journey is harder when returning home uphill while carrying a bucket full of water.
 Clean water is life and I'm sure our lives will be better with it."